Gohla/serde_flexitos/README.md

   fn id(&self) -> &'static str { Self::ID }
 }

 // Create registry for `Example` and register all concrete types with it.
-Store in static with `Lazy` to lazily
+Store in static with
-// initialize it once while being able to create global references to it.
+// `LazyLock` to lazily initialize it once while being able to create global references to it.

-static EXAMPLE_REGISTRY: Lazy<MapRegistry<dyn Example>> = Lazy::new(|| {
+static EXAMPLE_REGISTRY: LazyLock<MapRegistry<dyn Example>> = LazyLock::new(|| {
   let mut registry = MapRegistry::<dyn Example>::new("Example");
   registry.register(Foo::ID, |d| Ok(Box::new(erased_serde::deserialize::<Foo>(d)?)));
   registry.register(Bar::ID, |d| Ok(Box::new(erased_serde::deserialize::<Bar>(d)?)));